- City Government

 - Water Works

 City of Friendsville...
 A Place to Call Home!

+Friendsville welcomes you to our small city, with community values and an old hometown feel.
 Friendsville was settled in the 1790s by the Religious Society of Friends, better known as the Quakers, who opposed both war and slavery.
-The town became a key player in the Underground Railroad which aided runaway slaves and others who wished to escape to the North.
-William Hackney was a Friendsville Quaker who helped more than 2,000 people leave the South using a cave called Cudjo’s Cave that is located in Friendsville.
+The town became a key player in the Underground Railroad, which aided runaway slaves and others who wished to escape to the North.
+William Hackney was a Friendsville Quaker who helped more than 2,000 people leave the South using Cudjo’s Cave in Friendsville.
 It is even the subject of a book written by John Trowbridge in 1863, called “Cudjo’s Cave.”
 The cave is now closed to the public.
 We are also on the Civil War Trail.

 Our city is making great strides to improve our community's infrastructure to serve its citizens better, and there is plenty of opportunity for more growth and expansion.
 We recently relocated our City Hall and WaterWorks department to a new location at 213 W. College Ave. to better serve the community and our water customers.
 The employees are working diligently to improve the city, replace drain pipes, put in new water lines, mow, take care of street signs, and provide assistance for new residents.
 We are a small group of employees who work as a team and have the best interest of Friendsville at heart.